 NREL regularly compares its station data with those of other relevant trade organizations and websites.
 Differences in methodologies and inclusion criteria may result in slight differences between NREL's database and those maintained by other organizations.
 NREL also collaborates with alternative fuel industry groups to maintain the data.
 NREL and its data collection subcontractor are currently collaborating with natural gas, electric drive, biodiesel, ethanol, and propane industry groups to establish best practices for identifying new stations in the most-timely manner possible and to develop a more rigorous network for the future.

 Station Update Schedule

 Existing stations in the database are contacted at least once a year on an established schedule to verify they are still operational and dispensing the fuel specified.
-Based on an established data collection schedule, the database is updated once a month with the exception of electric vehicle supply equipment (EVSE) data, which are updated twice a month.
-Stations that are no longer operational or no longer provide alternative fuel are removed from the database on a monthly basis or as they are identified.
+Based on an established data collection schedule, the database is updated on an ongoing basis.
+Stations that are no longer operational or no longer provide alternative fuel are removed from the database as they are identified.

 Mapping and Counting Methods

 Each point on the map is counted as one station in the station count.
 A station appears as one point on the map, regardless of the number of fuel dispensers or charging outlets at that location.
 Station addresses are geocoded and mapped using an automatic geocoding application.
 The geocoding application returns the most accurate location based on the provided address.
 Station locations may also be provided by external sources (e.g., station operators) and/or verified in a geographic information system (GIS) tool like Google Earth, Google Maps, or Google StreetView.
 This information is considered highly accurate, and these coordinates override any information generated using the geocoding application.

 Notes about Specific Station Types